 7. Decision Intelligence: Leveraging Supply Chain Visibility Data To Enable Better, Agile Decision-Making.

 So, imagine a world where business decisions don’t just become faster—they transform from good to exceptional.
 Indeed, this is what is possible with superior situational awareness coupled with decision intelligence technology.
-Specifically, decision intelligence harnesses AI and data-driven models to predict outcomes and optimize supply chain decisions in complex scenarios.
+Specifically, decision intelligence harnesses AI and data-driven models to predict outcomes and help optimize supply chain decisions in complex scenarios.
 Further, DI platforms leverage existing and emerging technologies to include: knowledge graphs, advanced analytics, AI, robotic process automation (RPA), and digital twin solutions to name a few.
 For a detailed explanation of decision intelligence technology, see my article, This Is What Decision Intelligence Technology Is And Know What Its Not.

 “Why is visibility so hard?
 The factors are many: alignment, data latency, supply network latency, semantic reconciliation, and channel translation latency.”